dortegadelv/HaplotypeDFEStandingVariation/Programs/ExamplePipeline/README.md

 ## 1) Simulation of pairwise identity by state lengths, L, values

-The first step is to simulate many allele frequency trajectories under the Poisson Random Field model going forward in time with PReFerSim.
-To do that, you can run the following bash script by providing the following parameters:
+Follow these instructions to simulate many allele frequency trajectories under the Poisson Random Field model going forward in time with PReFerSim.
+To do this, you can run the following bash script by providing the following parameters:

 `bash CreateManyFrequencyTrajectories.sh PReFerSimParameterFile1 PReFerSimParameterFile2 Identifier NumberOfHaplotypesWithTheDerivedAllele NumberOfIndependentVariants ThetaHaplotype RhoHaplotype NumberOfSites`